XLNC-Deoxys/WRO-FE25/Source/WRO_FE_Calibration_Explained.md

 EV3File.WriteLine(col, Gmax)
 ```

-Writes all min/max RGB values to the file. **Important note**: the order here is R, B, G instead of R, G, B. This should be kept consistent when reading.
+Writes all min/max RGB values to the file.

 ---

-## 📁 Output
+## Output

 The file `col` will contain:
 1. Minimum Red